gkovacs/dropbox-media-server/README.md

 ## Why

-Dropbox is a great means of hosting large files, but you can share only individual files, not links - the URLs are obfuscated for files within folders.
+Dropbox is a great means of hosting large files, but you can share only individual files, not individual links for a directory of files - the URLs for files are obfuscated for within folders.

 This is a node.js server you can run on Heroku that exposes a directory without obfuscated paths, and redirects you to the appropriate file on Dropbox whenever you try to access a file.